vallurumk/sheffield-bioinformatics-core.github.io/expertise/index.md

 - edgeR, DESeq2, STAR and salmon (among others) for RNA-Seq analysis
 - GATK, VarScan and MuTect for somatic and germline mutation calling
 - MACS2, and other peak callers for ChIP-Seq and ATAC-seq analysis
+- Analysis of public datasets on Gene Expression Omnibus (GEO) and Sequencing Read Archive (SRA)

 ## Downstream Analysis